-This old Swedish tradition is celebrated by lighting large bonfires, singing spring-themed songs, fireworks, and for the youngsters, partying it up a bit.
+This old Swedish tradition is famously celebrated by lighting large bonfires, singing spring-themed songs, blasting fireworks, and for the young adults – partying it up a bit.

-The Valborg tradition originated from Germany originally and was introduced in Sweden during the middle ages.
-Saint Walpurga, an abbess at a monastery during the 700s, was declared a saint on May 1 during the 1400s.
-She was since then always celebrated on the first of May by the Germans, originally calling the holiday “Walpurgisnacht”.
+The Valborg tradition originated from Germany, and was introduced in Sweden during the middle ages.
+Saint Walpurga, an abbess at a monastery during the 700s, was declared a saint on May 1 during the 1400s and has since then been celebrated on May 1 by the Germans, originally calling the holiday “Walpurgisnacht”.

-Why do Swedes light bonfires and fireworks?
+Why do Swedes light bonfires and use fireworks?

 Therefore, people would light big bonfires in the hopes that it would frighten the witches and satanic creatures away.
 Another theory claims that it originated from a time when people were forbidden to ring the church bells.
 In order to gather together, they would light large bonfires instead.

 “Glad Valborg”, Happy Birthday to our king and welcome spring!